GeeWee/geewee.github.io/_posts/2020-05-12-csharp-enums-good-bad-ugly.md

 "
 ---

-# Todo update jekyll and add footnotes
 https://stackoverflow.com/questions/19483975/jekyll-on-github-pages-any-way-to-add-footnotes-in-markdown

 While C# is generally a pleasant language to use, I really dislike the way they've chosen to implement Enums.
 An Enum is a way to enumerate and give name to a set of different values.
-Each of these values have an integer[^0] assigned to them.
+Each of these values have an integer[^1] assigned to them.

-- They're basically named ints
-- Can't distinguish between the Name of the Enum and the toString() value.
-(You can do some hacky stuff w/ attributes though)
-- Can't save arbitrary metadata (only name and integer) (unless you implement your own attributes)
-- TryParse
-- Order matters
-- Serialization ?
+An enum is basically a named integer, example here.
+There's a few more things you can do in regards to the initialization, but this is the basic example.[link]

+Let's try to look at what they can and can't do.

+## Basic Operations You Can Do

+You can then require an enum for some method, if you want to limit the amount of choices that some function can take.

-- You might not *want* an integer value
+You can cast an enum to the corresponding integer value

-- Weird casting behaviour
-- Bit flags are cool
-- Extension methods
+You list all the values/names of an Enum

+You can create extension methods

+You can parse them from an int or a string (case sensitive or not)

+You can create extension methods

-- Sorted by their integral values
+You can sort them on their integral values

+## Basic Operations you can't do

+You can't disregard the order (in many cases)

+You can't assign anything but ints

+You can't implement your own toString method (without reflection or attribute)

+You can't specify extra values enums can contain (Except for reflection-based things like)
+You can specify how they are serialized ([Desscription], [EnumMember], [JsonConverter(StringEnumConverter)])

+## Enums and Ordering
+Ordering matters
+Enums implement sorting

+## Advanced things
+- You can assign any integer to an enum!
+- You can use Enums as bit-flags
-- Bit flags
+- Exhaustive switches

 ```csharp